 Receive treatment for any injuries you may have received.
 Although you may not feel any symptoms at the scene, it’s still important to go to the doctor anyway.
 Some medical conditions may not appear immediately following the accident, but a doctor will know how to diagnose and treat these injuries.

-Before reporting the incident to your insurance company, consider talking to a lawyer as soon as possible.
+Before reporting the incident to your insurance company, consider talking to an experienced Orlando auto accident lawyer as soon as possible.
 Gaining the help of an attorney may protect your rights and best interests.
 When choosing an attorney, it’s important to base your selection on their credentials, history of successful car accident cases, and the comfort level they bring to you and your family during this difficult time.

 Note, as well, that if you talk to the insurance company, you have the right to refuse to have your conversation recorded.
 We recommend doing so because anything said may only hurt you down the line.